wu87988622/ohara/docs/src/contributing.md

     - retry manager-api: run manager's API tests
     - retry manager-ut: run manager's unit tests
     - retry manager-it: run manager's end-to-end tests
-- **run**: start both Configurator and Manager on jenkins server.
-If the specified PR makes some changes to UI, you can run this command to see the changes

 The QA build status can be seen at the bottom of your PR.